rotheconrad/F100_Prok_Recombination/README.md

 python 00d_Workflow_Scripts/02c_f100_scatter_pyGAM.py -h
 ```

+This step shows which genome pairs have a higher frequency of recently recombining genes (F100).

 This step will create a PDF of your genomes on top of the models and write out a sig-pairs.tsv file that can be used in Excel, R or etc. to sort by the xx column and select interesting genome pairs.
 The sig-pairs file labels any genome pairs with F100 and ANI values outside the 95% confidence interval of the model as "Recombining," and anything within the confidence interval as Non-recombining.
 But please be aware this is just a simplified terminology.
 This method is ranking genome pairs with higher to lower F100 scores based on the ANI between the genome pair.
 Genes with 100% sequence similarity are a proxy for recent homologous recombination or strict evolutionary conservation.
 Any genome pair, even the points at the bottom of the confidence interval may still have some 100% similar genes and as such could possibly have undergone a small amount of recent homologous recombination.

 #### Option 01: Complete genomes model